ethanmuller/blog/docs/nginx.md

 ## Installing NGINX

 Download NGINX from your distro's package manager.
-I'm on Arch Linux, so I do this with:
+My Linode instance runs Arch Linux, so I do this with:

 ```shell